Dicelette/i18n/en/docusaurus-plugin-content-docs/current/sheet/edits/index.md

 If all information is saved, you will have access to three buttons:
 - Edit user data : avatar (embed thumbnail), character name or move to another user,
 - Edit Statistics
-- Edit Saved Dice (which allows saving multiple new dice, but shh...)
+- Edit Macro (which allows saving multiple new dice, but shh...)
 - Add a New Die.